distanceworkshops/online-course/pages/syllabus/Chapter2.md

 ---
-layout: page
+layout: page-fullwidth
-sidebar: right
 title: "Chapter 2 Making distance sampling work"
 subheadline: "Ducknest data and a simulated line transect data set"
 permalink: /syllabus/Chapter2/
 header:
-  image_fullwidth: header_unsplash_leaf.jpg
+  image_fullwidth: foggy landscape.jpg
 ---

 In this chapter you will learn about ...